r0nsha/chili/README.md

 > **🌶 The language is still going through its early iterations.**
 > To build the compiler from source, you will need to:
 >
-> - [Set up](https://github.com/llvm/llvm-project/releases/tag/llvmorg-12.0.1) LLVM 12 on your machine.You should build from source under windows.
+> - [Set up](https://github.com/llvm/llvm-project/releases/tag/llvmorg-12.0.1) LLVM 12 on your machine.
+Windows users need to build from source.
 > - [Install](https://www.rust-lang.org/tools/install) the rust compiler

 As there's no freestanding binary yet, we still need to build the compiler from source.
 To build the compiler, run: